Digging into ROS on the DeepRacer

 rosmsg show to see the message format

 deepracer@amss-hd4i:/opt/aws/deepracer$ rosmsg show inference_pkg/InferResultsArray inference_pkg/InferResults results int32 classLabel float32 classProb float32 xMin float32 yMin float32 xMax float32 yMax sensor_msgs/Image img std_msgs/Header header uint32 seq time stamp string frame_id uint32 height uint32 width string encoding uint8 is_bigendian uint32 step uint8 data

 navigation_node also lists the services which (other than logging) are

 Services, like topics, allow you to find out more information.
 But this time, you’ll need to use the command

 deepracer@amss-hd4i:/opt/aws/deepracer$ rosservice info /load_action_space Node: /navigation_node URI: rosrpc://amss-hd4i:38519 Type: inference_pkg/LoadModelSrv Args: artifactPath taskType preProcessType

 And like topics, you can query the message format for a service using

 deepracer@amss-hd4i:/opt/aws/deepracer$ rossrv show inference_pkg/LoadModelSrv string artifactPath int8 taskType int8 preProcessType --- int32 error

 Connecting to another computer

 One of the biggest advantages of ROS is being able to connect to other computers on your network.
-To do this, you will need ROS installed on the other computer, or you can use my docker image to get started quickly.
+To connect, you will need ROS.
+You can use my docker image to get started quickly.